What to Know:

 Most importantly, fun makes the difference in a day of fishing.
 People always fish better when they're smiling - it's a fact.

 After scheduling the trip, we will discuss the departure time and location.
 Typically we leave from Thomas Pilcher Park under the southeast end of the northbound lane of the 331 Bridge in South Walton County.
 In other words, if you're coming from 30A - don't cross the bridge.
+Stay in the right lane as you approach, and there's actually an exit that takes you to a boat ramp under the bridge.
 It is normally very low key - far from the energy and hustle of Destin.
 People often ask "why not launch in Destin?"
 If you've ever been to 30A in the summer - I would take the bay boat ride over Highway 98 every time!
 Plus we can often catch inshore fish on our way offshore, and on the way back in!
 The park is located at the following address:

 Thomas Pilcher Park